Finding something to do when you’re stuck inside can be challenging for many kids. But for kids with

 For kids who need more sensory input and don’t like quiet or stationary games, try a simple dance party.
 It can appeal to your child’s need for visual and auditory stimulation.
 Put together a kid-friendly playlist, turn up the tunes and let him dance.

-If he has trouble with gross motor skills, try having him mirror your dance movements.
+trouble with gross motor skills, try having him mirror your dance movements.
 It can help him be more in touch with his body and learn how to coordinate his moves.
 And if he likes to make his own music, add some instruments or pots and spoons as drums and cymbals.